-The Global Core Plus Real Return Portfolio may invest in fixed income securities considered investment grade at the time of purchase (e.g., rated BBB- or above by S&P Global Ratings ("S&P") or Fitch Ratings Ltd. ("Fitch") or Baa3 or above by Moody's Investor's Service, Inc. ("Moody's")).
-The Portfolio may invest with an emphasis on fixed income securities rated in the lower half of the investment grade spectrum (e.g., rated BBB- to A+ by S&P or Fitch or Baa3 to A1 by Moody's).
-The Portfolio may not emphasize investments in such lower-rated debt securities, however, when the Advisor believes the expected credit premium is relatively low.
+The Global Core Plus Real Return Portfolio may invest in fixed income securities considered investment grade at the time of purchase (e.g., rated AAA to BBB- by S&P Global Ratings ("S&P") or Fitch Ratings Ltd. ("Fitch") or Aaa to Baa3 by Moody's Investor's Service, Inc. ("Moody's")).
+The Portfolio may invest with an emphasis on fixed income securities rated A+ to BBB- by S&P or Fitch or A1 to Baa3 by Moody's.
 In addition, the Portfolio may invest in fixed income securities rated below investment grade (also known as "junk" bonds).
+The Portfolio will be managed with a view to capturing expected credit premiums and expected term premiums.
+The term "expected credit premium" means the expected incremental return on investment for holding obligations considered to have greater credit risk than direct obligations of the U.S. Treasury, and "expected term premium" means the expected relative return on investment for holding securities having longer-term maturities as compared to shorter-term maturities.
+In managing the Portfolio, the Advisor will increase or decrease investment exposure to intermediate-term securities depending on the expected credit premium.

 The Global Core Plus Real Return Portfolio may invest in inflation protected securities, obligations issued or guaranteed by the U.S. and foreign governments, their agencies and instrumentalities, including mortgage-backed securities, corporate debt obligations, bank obligations, commercial paper, repurchase agreements, money market funds, securities of domestic or foreign issuers denominated in U.S. dollars but not trading in the United States, and obligations of supranational organizations.
 The Portfolio may purchase or sell mortgage-backed securities on a delayed delivery or forward commitment basis through the "to-be-announced" (TBA) market.
 In addition, the Portfolio is authorized to invest more than 25% of its total assets in U.S. Treasury bonds, bills and notes, and obligations of federal agencies and instrumentalities.
 The Advisor expects that the Portfolio will primarily invest in the obligations of issuers that are in developed countries.
 The Portfolio intends to invest its assets to gain exposure to at least three different countries, including the United States.
 Under normal circumstances, the Portfolio invests at least 30% of its net assets in non-U.S. issuers.
-As of the date of the Prospectus, the Portfolio invests approximately 50% of its net assets in U.S. issuers.
+As of the date of the Prospectus, the Portfolio invests approximately 53% of its net assets in U.S. issuers.
 This percentage will change due to market conditions.
 An issuer may be considered to be of a country if it is organized under the laws of, maintains its principal place of business in, has at least 50% of its assets or derives at least 50% of its operating income in, or is a government, government agency, instrumentality or central bank of, that country.